kswedberg/dotfiles/docs/text-editors.md

 ## Vim

-Before using Vim, you should  and the plugins in:
+Before using Vim, you should install Vundle and then run it to install other Vim plugins:

 * Install Vundle: